Paris, Where Have You Been All My Life?

 Just the fact that they didn’t compromise the integrity of the city for real estate, makes me kind of believe in (sorry…) socialism.
 Apparently all buildings except for one (ewww… Trump, is that you?) in central Paris cannot exceed 6 stories tall.
 So what?
 It unveils the vastest, most beautiful sky I have ever seen in an urban setting.
 New York, I love you, but you ain’t got a ceiling this nice.
+It could possible be one of the best hotels in central paris but who knows.
 My pitiful collection of vocabularies fails miserably.
 Just look at it!
 Carefree clouds floating in a mesmerizing, SOUL-SUCKING blue.
 Tell me that doesn’t look like a Pixar’s movie!, in which I’d be the ghost of an old lady happily traveling in a balloon-lifted house…

 Damn, so this is what earth is SUPPOSED to look like… Shame on me for forgetting.